|

 1840s they wanted a higher education facility similar to the Romeo Institute or the Rochester Academy.
 In 1849, the same year

-the village of Disco was platted, ten acres of land was donated toward the creation of the Mutual Literary Institute.
-It was
+the village of Disco was platted, ten acres of land were donated toward the creation of the Mutual Literary Institute.
+It

-Religious groups used the larger of the two buildings.
-The lower floor was used by the school
+Religious groups also used the building.
+The lower floor was used by the school trustees and

-trustees; the upper floor by the Methodists who organized in 1863, and later by the Congregationalists.
+the upper floor by the Methodists, who organized in 1863, and later by the Congregationalists.

 1890 , The congregation of The Methodist Protestant